diasjorge/filet/Readme.md

       base.send(:include, SomeModule) if options[:js]
     end

+## Example

+    feature ‘Creating a post’, %{
+      As a user
+      I want to create a post
+      In order to show it to people
+    } do

+      scenario 'Everything goes fine after a submit' do
+        # test code
+      end

+      context 'Something goes wrong', :js => true do scenario 'my keyboard stopped working' do
+          # test code
+        end

+        scenario 'I forgot to fill up the form' do
+          # test code
+        end
+      end
+    end

 ## Acknowledgements

 We'd like to thank our employer XING AG for letting us work on this project as part of our innovation time and releasing it as open source.